-With each HLTV.org top 20 players of the year list, those players make their own bold predictions for potential breakout talents in the upcoming year.
+The players named in each HLTV.org ‘Top 20 Players of the Year’ list, make their own bold predictions for potential breakout talents in the upcoming year.

-The following five Counter Strike players are young talents that are likely to make waves in the next 12 months.
+Based on those predictions, we’ve complied the following list of five young talents that are likely to make waves in Counter-Strike in the next 12 months.

 Mateusz "mantuu" Wilczewski

 The former ALTERNATE aTTaX star is the first player on this list.